WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Alice, Sweet Alice (1976) may have been influenced.

-It's a rather elegant film and one deserving its cult status; Don't Look Now is a film worthy of any film collection.
+It's an elegantly dark film and one deserving its cult status; Don't Look Now is a film worthy of any film collection.
 Distraught, nightmarish, and yet very clever, real keeper for genre lovers!

 Bodycount: